typelevel/Laika/docs/introduction/intro.md

 * __0.1.0__ (Jan 12, 2013):

     * Support for Markdown as input
-    * Support for HTML and PrettyPrint as output
+    * Support for HTML and AST as output
     * Customization hooks for renderers
     * Document tree rewriting
     * Various options for input and output (strings, files, java.io.Reader/Writer, java.io streams)